thehallowedfire/ModernCharacterFrame/README.md

 - **Equipment manager.** Great improvement from default version.
 Also fixed weird bug with ignored slots which is present even on retail client (ignored slots are being saved correctly now when you create/edit sets).
 - **Other addons integration.** You can integrate [TacoTip]'s Gear Score value into Item Level stat line *(check Interface/AddOns/ModernCharacterFrame options)*.

+#### Currently supported localizations
+English
+French
+Russian

+If you want to contribute and translate the addon for your language feel free to create a branch and make pull request (or you can just send me your .lua file via DM).

 Latest release is always available here on GitHub or on [CurseForge].

 [TacoTip]: <https://www.curseforge.com/wow/addons/tacotip-gearscore-talents>